 CONTENT OF CLASSES IN ANMA, YEAR 1:

-A two day revision class will be held on 11th and 12th of May 2019
+A two day revision class will be held in May 2020

-The exams consisting of one Amatsu Theory and one Anatomy & Physiology paper and two Practical exams will be held on the 15th and 16th of June 2019
+The exams consisting of one Amatsu Theory and one Anatomy & Physiology paper and two Practical exams will be held in June 2020.

 Anma means to push and pull, in China this approach was called Amma.
 Anma works by pushing and pulling on specific areas of the body to release tension and tightness, thereby restoring the normal flows of blood and lymph to promote growth, repair and restoration of normal function.
 Professor Ling - the founder of modern day Physiotherapy - studied Anma in China prior to establishing his school of Swedish massage and exercise.
 Therefore Anma is often termed Japanese/Chinese Physiotherapy massage.